 I wrote in LA, but I did not write my Spec Script.
 I wrote ideas for a script but I didn’t have the slightest idea how to write a script.
 I put my TV Writing dreams on the back burner for the rest of the summer.

 Assembly lines, if you’re not familiar with the term, is a process by which things are progressively made in parts or work stations that add on to a sequence until the final assembly is produced.
-It reminds me of the car company Ford, which built their cars using the assembly line in the early 1900s.
-One station was in charge of putting the wheels on the car, the next station was in charge of placing the doors on the car, and so on and so on until finally the car was made.
+It reminds me of the car company, Ford, which built their cars using the assembly line in the early 1900s.
+One station was in charge of putting the wheels on the car, the next station was in charge of placing the doors on the car, and so on and so on until finally, the car was complete.
 But the idea here is that the process is monotonous, ongoing, and straightforward.
 No change can happen or else the car won’t be identical to the others.
-The same can be said for my life (career wise), until I decided I didn’t want to be on the assembly line anymore.
+The same can be said for my life (career-wise), until I decided I didn’t want to be on the assembly line anymore.

-Like many woman, when I meet a guy that I actually like, I allow my mind to create a whirlwind of thoughts for what our perfect relationship would look like.
+Like many women, when I meet a guy that I actually like, I allow my mind to create a whirlwind of thoughts for what our perfect relationship would look like.
 Some might call these thoughts fantasies, which is completely normal and healthy.
-We all have them don’t we?
+We all have them, don’t we?
 Well, according to Psychology Today: